-On the Authentication tab in the Identity Provider section, enter a Name and Display Name for Keyfactor Identity Provider.
-The Name should be entered without spaces.
-This is used in constructing URLs that reference Keyfactor Identity Provider from Keyfactor Command.
-The Name you enter here must match the name you used when configuring the redirect URIs for Keyfactor Identity Provider (see Configuring Keyfactor Identity Provider and Collecting Data for the Keyfactor Command Installation on page 22).
+On the Authentication tab in the Identity Provider section, enter an Authentication Scheme and Display Name for your identity provider.
+The Authentication Scheme should be entered without spaces.
+This is used in constructing URLs that reference the identity provider from Keyfactor Command.
+In the Type dropdown, select an appropriate type for your identity provider.
+Most identity providers can be supported with the Generic type.
+For Auth0, select the Auth0 type.

+For Keyfactor Identity Provider, the Authentication Scheme you enter here must match the name you used when configuring the redirect URIs for Keyfactor Identity Provider (see Configuring Keyfactor Identity Provider and Collecting Data for the Keyfactor Command Installation on page 23).

 Populate the identity provider parameters according to Table 7: Identity Provider Parameters and click Save.
+The fields that appear will vary depending on the selected Type.
 HTTPS is required for URL parameters.
 For more information about identity providers, see Selecting an Identity Provider for Keyfactor Command on page 11.